-Rich with recreation, eco-tourism possibilities and a breadth of historical cultural treasures this region offers an amazing array of north-island experiences.
+Rich with recreation, eco-tourism possibilities and a breadth of historical cultural treasures, Port McNeil offers an amazing array of north-island experiences.

-Port McNeill is named as such in part due to its Harbour that is open year round, with both commercial and pleasure boat berths for all vessel sizes.
-Centrally located and close to amenities this convenient harbour has become a major supply point for sailors travelling along the inner straits of Vancouver Island.
+Port McNeill is partially named after its harbour, which is open year-round for commercial and pleasure boats of all sizes.
+Centrally located and close to amenities, this convenient harbour has become a major supply point for sailors travelling along the inner straits of Vancouver Island.

 Day hikers can explore the Salt Marsh Trail, Schoolhouse Trail, or stroll along the seawall and discover the 1938 steam donkey used for logging.
 For more hiking opportunities, head a few minutes south to Telegraph Cove.

 Nearby Nimpkish Lake is a beautiful recreation area and windsurfing hot spot, thanks to strong, consistent thermal winds that blow through every summer afternoon.
 The highlight of the windsurfing season here is the Nimpkish Lake Speed Slalom Windsurfing Weekend, held in early August.
 For more information, including camping opportunities, explore our windsurfing section.

 British Columbia’s largest marine park, the Broughton Archipelago is an island chain in the Queen Charlotte Strait made up of dozens of undeveloped islands and islets.
 The park is teeming with wildlife, such as bald eagles, salmon, seals and a variety of whale species.
 Broughton Archipelago is best accessed by a kayak or a light vessel under power.
 An immersive coastal experience awaits.

 The Robson Bight Ecological Reserve was established in 1982 to protect the approximately 200 killer whales (orcas) that travel through this area annually.
 Motorized boats must refrain from entering the area, but whale watching tours travel along the borders of the sanctuary to catch views of the mythical sea mammals.